-A whole community in England tacles bullying at an anti-bullying conference
+A community in England tackles bullying at an anti-bullying conference

 Last year in East Sussex, England, a whole community took steps to stop bullying.
 More than 100 community members—young people, teachers, education professionals, police, and health professionals—attended a conference to plan strategies for stamping out bullying in their community.
 To learn more about this community effort, read this BBC online article:

 County-wide bid to tackle bullying.